-To be part of the Veterinary Technician program, you need to possess a strong background in science and math, excellent communication skills, and the ability to lift and carry up to 25 kg.
+To be part of the Veterinary Technician program, you need to possess a strong background in science and math, excellent communication skills, steady hands and the ability to lift and carry up to 25 kg.
 You must also be able to spend 20–25 hours per week on assignments outside of class.

 Veterinary Technician students will be required to spend $800–$1,000 on laboratory supplies and equipment, textbooks, lab coat and scrubs, and are required to transport themselves to and from their field practicum site.

 As a Veterinary Technician student at Sheridan, you'll get to work in facilities modelled after veterinary workplaces.
 Curious to see what that looks like?
 Take a virtual tour of our Biological Science lab, which you'll use as a student in this program.